 The benefits of Tekla Model Sharing grow with the project size.
-While it is very convenient to use Tekla Model Sharing in projects involving five to seven engineers, the benefits become significant on large projects.
+While it is very convenient to use Tekla Model Sharing in projects involving five to seven engineers, the benefits become enormous in large projects.

 “At the end of the working day, 15 engineers can be online saving their work for the project.
 And when you make and save some urgent changes while someone is numbering, there are no conflicting issues with Model Sharing,” Neiburgs continues.

 For UPB these benefits are very important when the Latvian office is working with the Belarus office hundreds of kilometers away.
 Tekla Model Sharing has made close collaboration much faster and more effective.
 Designers and engineers do not need to bother with the quality of internet connections any longer because only the changes are synced, not the entire model, which makes sharing fast.
 Tekla Model Sharing is the only sharing technology that allows work without an internet connection.

 UPB has been able to increase efficiency with Tekla Model Sharing, since it enables continuous, simultaneous work on the same Tekla Structures model.
 “There are considerable time savings, because saving, drawing creation or numbering do not affect other users so they can work more effectively,” explains Neiburgs.
 The efficiency includes write in and write out process, too.